Turfjs/turf/docs/CONTRIBUTING.md

 Once you've cloned a Turf repository, and have a terminal open and currenty in the top-level turf directory.
 Run the following:
 - `git checkout master` (if not already)
 - `corepack enable pnpm`
   - enable pnpm as a package manager.
-Requires Node 16+.
+Requires Node 22+.
 Alternatively just `npm install -g pnpm`.
 - `pnpm install`
-  - install dependencies and build packages
+  - install dependencies
+- `pnpm build`
+  - builds and runs type checking on the entire repository
 - `pnpm test`
   - run all tests and linters